mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero/Character Creation Helper.md

 ##### Ranger
 - Is this part of your training or have you completed or not completed it?
 - What are some things that you have learnt about your favoured enemy + favoured terrain?
+- Are you a loner or do you belong to a group/organisation?

 ##### Rogue
 - How does your thieves guild operate?
+	- What does their dialect of thieves cant look like?
-- How do they look to the outside world, what about the thieves, was there a hazing process?
+- How do they look to the outside world, what about the thieves?
+- Was there a hazing process?

 ##### Sorcerer
 - How aware of your lineage are you and/or how common is it?
 Has it changed your physical body?